cropsinsilico/cis-ui/docs/user_guide.md

 # User Guide

-Welcome to the User's Guide for the Crops in Silico Model Composer UI.
+Welcome to the User's Guide for the Crops _in silico_ Model Composer UI.
 The purpose of this document is to describe the usage of the User Interface.
-If any of the steps described in this document are unclear or confusing, please direct your questions to [Crops in Silico Support](mailto:lambert8@illinois.edu)
+If any of the steps described in this document are unclear or confusing, please direct your questions to [Crops _in silico_ Support](mailto:lambert8@illinois.edu)

 To assist the Support Team in their investigation, please be sure to include the browser type/version and operating system that you were using when the troublesome behavior was encountered.